Probe finds collusion between India's drug regulator, pharma firms

 The regulatory body suffered chronic staff shortages and was overwhelmed by its responsibilities in a country where more than 10,500 drug manufacturers were operating and the pharmaceutical industry was growing at a rate of about 10 percent a year.

-The report also said the body had for decades neglected the "poor and hapless patient" in favor of the drugs industry.
+The report also said the body had for decades neglected the "poor and hapless patient" in favour of the drugs industry.

 "The regulatory procedures are not at all stringent in India and there is a general apathy towards human life.
 We are sitting on a time bomb and it will soon explode if corrective measures are not taken," said Siddhant Khandekar, a healthcare analyst at ICICI Direct in Mumbai.